bjlkeng/bjlkeng.github.io/source/posts/model-explanability-with-shapley-additive-explanations-shap.rst

 1-3 for a additive feature attribution model.
 The big question is how do we calculate the Shapely values (and what do they intuitively mean)?

-Recall that Shapely rely on the value function, :math:`v(S)`, which determine a mapping from a subset of features to an expected "payoff".
-In the case of Equation 17, our "payoff" is the model prediction :math:`f_x(z')` i.e. the prediction of our model at point :math:`x` with subset of features :math:`'z`.
+Recall that Shapely values rely on the value function, :math:`v(S)`, which determine a mapping from a subset of features to an expected "payoff".
+In the case of Equation 17, our "payoff" is the model prediction :math:`f_x(z')` i.e. the prediction of our model at point :math:`x` with subset of features :math:`z'`.
 Implicit in this definition is that we can evaluate our model with just a subset of features, which most models do *not* support.
 So how does SHAP deal with it?
 Expectations!